tloeber/MLOps-best-practices/ML/readme.md

   Uber.
 While it does help you manage distributed training using [Horovod](https://github.com/horovod/horovod), having to worry about the infrastructure is still something that's better to avoid if possible.
 This has been addressed recently when its creators came out with a commercial offering around Ludwig and Horovod, called **Predibase**, which should take care of much of the undifferentiated heavy lifting.
 I'm very impressed by Ludwig, but I haven't used Predibase yet, so I can't comment on how well it works and how affordable it is.
   - **Most companies are overly focused on modeling, which is just a small piece of the ML lifecycle.**
   Modeling is increasingly becoming a solved problem, as the best solutions for many use cases are
-    becoming increasingly standardized, and you can even leverage pre-trained models for use-cases (especially in NLP and computer vision).
+    becoming increasingly standardized, and we can increasingly leverage pre-trained models (especially in NLP and computer vision).
     - AutoML & Declarative ML:
     - **MLOps: This is where we should focus our investment, in order to reliably productionize